-Subaccount : - M-RETS provides a subaccount structure for holding and retiring M-RETS Certificates.
-M-RETS provides three different sub accounts;
+Subaccount : M-RETS provides several different subaccounts for holding and retiring M-RETS Certificates; ;

 Active Subaccount: The Active Subaccount is the holding place for all active M-RETS Certificates.
 If the Account Holder is a registered generator, or is the designated representative of a registered generator, their Active Subaccount will be the first point of deposit for any M-RETS Certificates created that are associated with the generating unit ID number, unless the Certificate is subject to a Forward Certificate Transfer.
 An Active Subaccount may be associated with one or more generating units.